how do wind turbines work?

-Some people claim that wind turbines are inefficient, but that’s not necessarily true.
-A wind turbine is typically 30-45% efficient and can even be 50% efficient at peak times!
-If this sounds low to you, then consider that if these turbines were 100% efficient then wind would stop dead after going through the turbines.
+A wind turbine is typically 30-45% efficient – rising to 50% efficient at times of peak wind.
+If that sounds low to you, remember that if turbines were 100% efficient, the wind would completely drop after going through the turbine.

-In addition to this, wind turbines produce electricity around 70-80% of the time making them an excellent source of power throughout the year.
+Wind turbines in the UK are producing electricity 70-80% of the time, making them a reliable source of power throughout the year.

-We’re well positioned to make the most of onshore wind power in the UK, which puts it in good stead to help reduce the UK’s dependence on fossil fuels.
-Another added bonus is the low carbon footprint that is created in building wind farms – it’s one of the smallest amongst new renewable generators.
+Another added bonus is the low carbon footprint that is created in building wind farms – it’s one of the smallest among new renewable generators.

 How many wind turbines are there in the UK?